 Oakridge, Oregon lies in an alluvial plain in the foothills at the southern end of the Willamette River valley.
 The city is in Lane County, Oregon, approximately 45 miles east-southeast of Eugene, and 28 miles west of Willamette Pass, the summit of the Cascade Mountain Range.
 The city limits of present-day Oakridge include the historic City of Oakridge and, directly west, the area formerly known as Willamette City.
-Figure A shows the location of Oakridge in Lane County; Figure B shows the map of the Oakridge-Westfir non-attainment area.
+Figure A shows the location of Oakridge in Lane County.